longhorn/website/content/docs/1.1.0/advanced-resources/deploy/airgap.md

 ## Using a Helm Chart

-In v1.1.0, Longhorn automatically adds <REGISTRY_URL> prefix to images.
+In v{{< current-version >}}, Longhorn automatically adds <REGISTRY_URL> prefix to images.
 You simply need to set the registryUrl parameters to pull images from your private registry.

 > **Note:** Once you set registryUrl to your private registry, Longhorn tries to pull images from the registry exclusively.
 Make sure all Longhorn components' images are in the registry otherwise Longhorn will fail to pull images.